-Pharmacologic therapy for weight loss in children and adolescents remains an area of research.
-As of 2023, there are four medications approved by the U.S. Food and Drug Administration (FDA) for weight loss and weight management in adolescents: phentermine, orlistat, liraglutide, and semaglutide [80; 110; 111; 120].

-Phentermine is approved for short-term (≤12 weeks) use in obese adolescents 16 years of age and older with a BMI ≥30 or ≥27 in the presence of other risk factors.
-A fixed-dose combination product of phentermine/topiramate (3.75 mg/23 mg) is approved for obese adolescents 12 years of age or older [80].
+As of 2023, there are four medications approved by the U.S. Food and Drug Administration (FDA) for weight loss and weight management in adolescents: phentermine, orlistat, liraglutide, and semaglutide.
+In addition, setmelanotide, a melanocortin 4 (MC4) receptor agonist, was approved in 2020 for chronic weight management in patients 6 years of age and older with monogenic or syndromic obesity confirmed by genetic testing [104; 105; 106; 107].
+Phentermine is approved for short-term (<12 weeks) use in obese adolescents 16 years of age and older with a BMI $\geq$ 30 or $\geq$ 27 in the presence of other risk factors.
+A fixed-dose combination product of phentermine/topiramate (3.75 mg/23 mg) is approved for obese adolescents 12 years of age or older [104].
 It is approved as an adjunct in a weight-reduction regimen involving exercise, behavior modification, and calorie restriction.
-Phentermine is an amphetamine analog-a class IV controlled substance [80; 120].
+Phentermine is an amphetamine analog-a class IV controlled substance [104; 107].
 Common side effects may include increased blood pressure and heart rate.
-There is limited availability of long-term data for phentermine [120].
+There is limited availability of long-term data for phentermine [107].

 Orlistat is approved for use in obese adolescents 12 years of age and older with a BMI of at least 30, or 27 in the presence of other risk factors.
-However, the efficacy of orlistat has not been tested extensively in young patients [12; 80].
+However, the efficacy of orlistat has not been tested extensively in young patients [19; 104].
 Orlistat acts by inhibiting gastrointestinal lipases and blocking the absorption of up to one-third of fat intake.
-It has no systemic activity, but it is associated with some side effects, including gastrointestinal effects (e.g., flatulence, fecal fat loss, incontinence, and diarrhea), back pain, and upper respiratory infection [80; 81].
-Patients using orlistat should take a fat-soluble vitamin supplement [80].
+It has no systemic activity, but it is associated with some side effects, including gastrointestinal effects (e.g., flatulence, fecal fat loss, incontinence, and diarrhea), back pain, and upper respiratory infection [104; 108].
+Patients using orlistat should take a fat-soluble vitamin supplement [104].
 This agent is contraindicated in patients with chronic malabsorption syndrome or cholestasis and should be used with caution in those taking cyclosporine.

-In 2020, daily liraglutide injections were approved for patients 12 years of age or older; in 2023, a weekly semaglutide injection was also approved for patients 12 years of age and older [80; 110; 111].
+In 2020, daily liraglutide injections were approved for patients 12 years of age or older; in 2023, a weekly semaglutide injection was also approved for patients 12 years of age and older [104; 105; 106].
 These agents should be used along with lifestyle changes (e.g., diet and physical activity changes).

-In 2012, lorcaserin was approved to be used, in conjunction with diet modification and exercise, for adults with a BMI \geq 30 or adults with a BMI \geq 27 with at least one weight-related comorbidity (e.g., hypertension, dyslipidemia, sleep apnea) [80; 82].
-However, was voluntarily withdrawn from the market by the manufacturer in 2020 due to results from safety clinical trials showing an increased occurrence of cancer [123].
+In 2012, lorcaserin was approved to be used, in conjunction with diet modification and exercise, for adults with a BMI $\geq$ 30 or adults with a BMI $\geq$ 27 with at least one weight-related comorbidity (e.g., hypertension, dyslipidemia, sleep apnea) [104; 109].
+However, was voluntarily withdrawn from the market by the manufacturer in 2020 due to results from safety clinical trials showing an increased occurrence of cancer [110].

-Some overweight children or adolescents may be taking metformin, a common medication utilized for type 2 diabetes and insulin resistance [80].
+Some overweight children or adolescents may be taking metformin, a common medication utilized for type 2 diabetes and insulin resistance [104].
 Metformin has been shown to increase cellular sensitivity of insulin, leading to reductions in appetite and body weight in obese children and adults.
-In a two-month study, metformin 850 mg and a low-calorie diet demonstrated a significant weight loss in adolescents as well as improvements in fasting insulin, leptin, and lipid levels [81].
-However, long-term efficacy and safety are unknown [12].
+In a two-month study, metformin 850 mg and a low-calorie diet demonstrated a significant weight loss in adolescents as well as improvements in fasting insulin, leptin, and lipid levels [108].
+However, long-term efficacy and safety are unknown, and metformin has not been approved as a weight-loss drug [19; 55].

-The European Society of Endocrinology and the Pediatric Endocrine Society suggest that FDA-approved pharmacotherapy for obesity be administered to children and/or adolescents only with a concomitant lifestyle modification program of the highest intensity available and only by clinicians who are experienced in the use of anti-obesity agents and are aware of the potential for adverse reactions.
+The European Society of Endocrinology and the Pediatric Endocrine Society suggest that FDA-approved pharmacotherapy for obesity be administered to children and/ or adolescents only with a concomitant lifestyle modification program of the highest intensity available and only by clinicians who are experienced in the use of anti-obesity agents and are aware of the potential for adverse reactions.

-(https://academic.oup.com/jcem/article/102/3/709/2965084.
-Last accessed November 10, 2020.)
+(https://academic.oup.com/jcem/article/102/3/709/ 2965084.
+Last accessed November 21, 2023.)